-Noon: Weather and supply push natural gas prices up
+Noon: Weather, supply boost natural gas prices

 This year’s hot summer was predicted by WeatherBELL’s Joe Bastardi who, on Ground Hog Day, referenced El Niño and said: “we may have the hottest summer since 2012.”
 Dr. Roy Spencer, Principal Research Scientist at the University of Alabama in Huntsville, explains: “it is usually the second calendar year of an El Niño event that is the warmest.”